adworldmediaonline/sumnsubstance/.github/SETUP.md

 - `sendOrderConfirmationEmail()` ✅ (Order confirmations)

 **Don't modify these files** - they're working correctly!

+## Next Steps (Optional Improvements)

+Once builds are working, we can improve this by:

+1. **Using real secrets in production** - Set actual environment variables in Vercel
+2. **Environment-specific configs** - Different configs for CI vs production
+3. **Better secret management** - Use proper secret rotation

 ## To Add More Environment Variables Later